 The stitches must be taken out prior to the beginning of labor.
 This will not cause labor to start.
-However, if you go into labor early without having the stitches removed, this is a medical emergency and they must be removed immediately.
-In some scenarios, the baby must be delivered via Cesarean section.
+However, if you go into labor early, with the stitches still in place, this is a medical emergency.
+They must be removed immediately.
+In some cases, the baby must be delivered via C-section.

 Cervical Cerclage Risks